douglasduteil/gesalakacula/README.md

 <br>

-`doneCallback`
-will be call at the recursion end with the incremented exit code (of each karma run).
+`doneCallback`: will be call at the recursion end with the incremented exit code (of each karma run).

 ## License